 A regular monthly catered afternoon tea meeting for the benefit of the lonely, recently bereaved and retired members and their friends.
-This is provided free of charge.

 Halls and Rooms:

 The charity's halls and meeting rooms are available for use by local groups and organisations.
 Local charities are encouraged to make use of our meeting rooms.
 This year alone our facilities have been used on over 100 occasions and by many groups and organisations who have benefited from the facilities offered to the local community.